Website Manager

 I thought AYSO was just recreation soccer?

-Is this the same as AYSO United?
+Is Long Beach United the same as AYSO United?

-How does Long Beach United compare to club soccer?
+How does EXTRA compare to club soccer?

 Our Region 114 Long Beach United program is a less expensive alternative to traditional club soccer, with smaller team sizes that guarantee at least 50% playing time.
 Long Beach United teams have the freedom to play against club teams in the Spring, or participate in any club tournament throughout the season. in the Fall season, Long Beach United teams participate in the AYSO EXTRA™ gaming circuit.